mjain123/HW4/README.md

 Complete git/hook setup for triggering deployment on push.

-Performed tasks as mentioned in the [Deployment Workshop]
+Performed tasks as mentioned in the [Deployment Workshop].
+Added respective statements in the post-receive hook to set work tree and perform npm install.

 ![image1](/images/bluegreeninfrastructure.JPG)